bluebird75/luaunit/README.md

 LuaUnit is released under the BSD license.

+The main developer can be reached at *phil.fremy at free.fr* .
+If you have security issue to report requiring confidentiality, this is the address to use.

 ## LuaUnit successes

 Version 3.2 of LuaUnit has been downloaded more than 235 000 times on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit)